StanislavBondarenko631/StanislavBondarenko631/README.md

 - Worked in a collaborative team environment using Git/GitHub for version control, Trello for task management, and Slack for team communication.
 - Presented the project during the final team presentation

-🗣️ Languages
+🗣️ Languages:

-English — Pre-Intermediate
+English — Pre-Intermediate;
-Ukrainian — Native
+Ukrainian — Native;
-Russian — Native
+Russian — Native;

 📫 How to reach me:
 +380665006178 (Mobile)